jxbz/modula/_sources/golden-rules.rst.txt

         - All layers will align during training.
 Keep this in mind when designing the architecture.

 It's worth expanding a little on what we mean by *alignment* here.
 When we say that an input ``x`` aligns with a weight matrix ``weight``, we mean that if we compute ``U, S, V = torch.linalg.svd(weight)``, then the input ``x`` will tend to have a larger dot product with the rows of ``V`` that correspond to larger diagonal entries of the singular value matrix ``S``.
+When we say that layers align, we mean that the outputs of one layer will align with the next layer.

 What's the source of this alignment?
-Well consider the following picture:
+Consider making a gradient update to a tensor in the middle of a deep net.
+We call all the preceding layers the "head" of the network, and all the layers after the "tail":

 .. plot:: figure/alignment.py

-A gradient update :math:`\Delta W` to a tensor :math:`W` "sees" both the head of the network (through the layer inputs) and the tail of the network (through the backpropagated gradient).
+What's important is that the gradient update "knows about" both the head of the network (through the layer inputs) and the tail of the network (through the backpropagated gradient).
 Applying the update will align the head with the tail [#outerproduct]_.
 And this kind of alignment happens at all layers at every iteration!

-The remainder of this section will show how to apply the golden rules to do width scaling, depth scaling, and key-query dot product scaling.
-This should already be enough for you to get started scaling a GPT.
+The rest of this section will show how to apply the golden rules to do `width scaling <#fixing-width-scaling>`_, `depth scaling <#fixing-depth-scaling>`_, and `key-query dot product scaling <#fixing-key-query-dot-product-scaling>`_.
+This should already be enough to get started scaling a GPT.

 Fixing width scaling
 ^^^^^^^^^^^^^^^^^^^^^

 First, let's do width scaling in a linear layer.
 When the network has trained for a few steps to reach its fully aligned state, we want the input and output activations to fall roughly in the interval [-1, 1].
-Applying the first golden rule, this tells us that the top singular values of the linear layer need to be around :python:`math.sqrt(fan_out / fan_in)` in magnitude.
-Intuitively, this is a "conversion factor" that turns a ``fan_in``-dimensional vector with order one entries to a ``fan_out``-dimensional vector with order one entries.
+Applying the first and second golden rules, this tells us that we need to control the top singular values of the initial weight matrix and the gradient updates.
+One can check that the right scaling is to set the singular values proportional to :python:`math.sqrt(fan_out / fan_in)`.
+Intuitively, the factor of :python:`math.sqrt(fan_out / fan_in)` means that the matrix operates as a "dimensional converter": it takes in vectors of length :python:`math.sqrt(fan_in)` and spits out vectors of length :python:`math.sqrt(fan_out)` [#euclid]_.

 In fact we can be a little more clever here and reparameterize the linear layer as follows: